hangman1998/wake-on-lan/README.md

 # TODO
 ✅ setup tailwind and next-ui.
-⬜ setup sqlite (machines table containing name, ip and mac) ⬜ implement CRUD for Machine Model.
+✅ setup sqlite (machines table containing name, ip and mac) ✅ implement CRUD for Machine Model.
+⬜ write the frontend for the CRUD.